Influencer Whitelisting: The Benefits & Challenges

 How does Influencer Whitelisting work?

-Simply put, influencer whitelisting is the process of gaining advertiser access to an influencer’s social accounts to run and optimize paid media behind influencer content (turned into ads).
-Optimizations may include things like editing copy on the influencer’s post to add a discount code, turning a carousel into a slideshow, testing various taglines and CTAs, adding/ removing a giveaway for free products and much more.
+Simply put, when you whitelist an influencer, they grant advertiser access their Instagram account and Facebook page, allowing brand partners to optimize paid media behind influencer content (turned into ads).
+Optimizations may include things like editing copy on the influencer’s post to add a discount code, re-arranging frames and editing Instagram stories, turning a carousel into a slideshow, testing various taglines and CTAs, adding/ removing a giveaway for free products and much more.
 As organic reach on influencer posts continue to drop across all platforms, whitelisting is necessary to deliver ROI from influencer marketing programs.
 However, the process of influencer whitelisting can be challenging as it’s not a simple process for creators and partnerships between brands and influencers are agreed to without established industry norms.
+We published a step by step guide on how to manually whitelist influencers.

 - Advertising via Influencer Whitelisting is the most powerful way for brands to amplify influencer content